BobbyGerace/gym/README.md

 Workouts also support supersets, comments, RPE, and arbitrary metadata for sets.
 See [Syntax](syntax.md) for more information.

+#### A Note on Exercise Names

+Exercises are case insensitive and may contain any character.
+Upon saving a workout, exercises will be matched to existing exercises in the database.
+If a match is found, the existing exercise will be updated with the new data.
+If no match is found, a new exercise will be created.
+It is helpful to have an autocomplete feature in your editor to avoid creating duplicate exercises.

 ### History and PRs

 You can view your recent history for a given exercise with `gym exercise history <exerciseName>`.